Table of Contents

-The number of confirmed global deaths due to COVID-19 is almost 4.2 million, as of July 2021 report on Statista.
+The number of confirmed global deaths from COVID-19 is almost 4.2 million as of July 2021, according to a Statista report.
 By comparison, the last Great Plague of 1665 killed a million people.
-This number of fatalities due to the novel coronavirus is a staggering figure, especially considering that we are in an age of revolutionary medical discoveries and technology.
+The number of fatalities due to the novel coronavirus is a staggering figure, especially considering that we are in an age of revolutionary medical discoveries and technology.

 Since the 2019 discovery of SARS-CoV-2 or COVID-19 in China, scientists have successfully identified the novel virus.
-At present, several countries have also developed the COVID-19 vaccine, and mass vaccinations are ongoing.
+At present, several countries have also developed COVID-19 vaccines, and mass vaccination campaigns are underway.

-However, the detection of the COVID-19 virus was critical to making this happen.
-It was the pathway that led to the eventual development of the vaccine as well.
+However, detecting the COVID-19 virus was critical to making this happen.
+It was the pathway that led to the eventual development of the vaccine.
 In the beginning, scientists used a combination of whole-genome sequencing, computed tomography imaging, electron microscopy, and other diagnostic tools to identify SARS-CoV-2.

-PCR, short for a polymerase chain reaction, is one of the popular methods that help identify the COVID-19 virus.
+PCR, short for polymerase chain reaction, is one of the most widely used methods for identifying the COVID-19 virus.
 This post breaks down the science behind this method of identifying the novel coronavirus and identifies the best PCR thermal cyclers on the market.

 PCR Thermal Cyclers are important laboratory apparatus for researchers and scientists.
 It amplifies or copies the RNA/ DNA strands in the samples.
-In addition, the thermal cycler can also raise and lower the temperature necessary to run the three stages in a polymerase chain reaction.
+In addition, the thermal cycler can raise and lower the temperature required to run the three stages of a polymerase chain reaction.

 Other names of a PCR thermal cycler include PCR machine, thermocycler, and DNA amplifier.